 Click here to see the Google Maps page showing more or less the location of the trail head.

-This used to be my favorite hike.
-Then two things happened: First, we used to be able to make it up the the look-out and back in just a little over two hours — provided we really hightailed it.
-But as the years have passed the group has slowed down, and now there’s no way the main group can make it up and back in a reasonable time.
+This used to be a favorite hike for the group.
+Then two things happened: First, the hikers used to be able to make it up to the look-out and back in just a little over two hours — provided the group really hightailed it.
+But as the years have passed the group slowed down, and now there’s no way the main group can make it up and back in a reasonable time.
 So now we don’t do the beautiful last stretch, which passes through a gorgeous pine forest.

 Second, there was a major flood some years back, and the rushing flood water and then the clean-up that followed completely changed the character of what used to be a fantastic small glen crisscrossed by small streams and full of tumbled-down trees.
 The area is now much less picturesque and atmospheric.

-The walk that remains still has many great elements — very lively ups and downs — wonderful views off to the left and right all along the way – a number of lovely pine groves – but it’s lost some of its charm and I’m not sure how much I like it now.
-I’m still trying to decide.
+The walk that remains still has many great elements — very lively ups and downs — wonderful views off to the left and right all along the way – a number of lovely pine groves – but it’s lost some of its charm .
 One thing hasn’t changed — the outbound leg is still quite strenuous.

 We now go up to The Pinnacles look-out as part of another walk that’s much easier, and doesn’t rush us.